vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 thus be considered to be its source is not likely ever to turn up.
 The narrative of the architrave is the text, and as such it shows instances of intertextuality, thanks to which we can try to understand its message.

 Without doubt the designer was well acquainted with the Mahābhārata, whose story of the Kirātārjunīya was at the basis of his work.
-62 He could not yet know the Skandapurān. a, since we believe that its composition only began in the second half of the sixth century, but the universe of Saiva myths had ´ substantially expanded from the days that the composition of the great epic was coming to a close.
-The myth of Brahmā’s decapitation by Siva, for instance, is ´ only referred to through an epithet of the Great God in an Appendix passage of the epic, but the full story must have been around in Pāśupata circles before it was put down in the Skandapurān. a.
+62 He could not yet know the Skandapurāṇa, since we believe that its composition only began in the second half of the sixth century, but the universe of Saiva myths had ´ substantially expanded from the days that the composition of the great epic was coming to a close.
+The myth of Brahmā’s decapitation by Siva, for instance, is ´ only referred to through an epithet of the Great God in an Appendix passage of the epic, but the full story must have been around in Pāśupata circles before it was put down in the Skandapurāṇa.
 The same is true of the Devadāruvana myth.
 Familiarity with this lore is to be presupposed, not only for the designer, but for the general visitor at the time.

 Arjuna’s quest for the divine Pāśupata Weapon and the Devadāruvana story are both mythical in nature and as such convey general, timeless truths.
 As all myths, however, they may serve as templates for human action and their depiction in art may function as historical allegory.

 It is appealing therefore to read the architrave as a metaphor and to specu late on its connection with the rājasthānīya, the Aulikara viceroy who ruled in Madhyamā/Madhyamikā under Prakāśadharman and Yaśodharman (between ad 510 and 533), and who had, according to the Chittorgarh inscription (above, p.
 570), commissioned the building of a Mahādeva temple.
 The educated con temporary onlooker may have seen in its iconographic programme evidence of his governor or king embracing the Saiva religion by being instructed in its ´ observances; other visitors may have seen only the template, the myth, an ambiguity inherent in Indian—and not only Indian—plastic art in general.

 We have discovered the central theme of the Nagarī architrave, the one that con nects both faces.
 It appears to be the recovery of the Pāśupata Weapon, which alone was believed to secure victory in difficult times.
-It helped the Pān. ḍavas to win back their kingdom, and it may have been thought to bring victory to the Later Aulikara kings Prakāśadharman and Yaśodharman of Daśapura and their allies in Madhyamikā, when they were locked in a deadly conflict with their archenemies, Toramān. a and Mihirakula, who were commanding the dreaded armies of the Huns.
+It helped the Pān. ḍavas to win back their kingdom, and it may have been thought to bring victory to the Later Aulikara kings Prakāśadharman and Yaśodharman of Daśapura and their allies in Madhyamikā, when they were locked in a deadly conflict with their archenemies, Toramāṇa and Mihirakula, who were commanding the dreaded armies of the Huns.

 This theme also links the Devadāruvana myth to the Kirātārjunīya.
 In addition to Siva’s stark naked and ithyphallic appearance, misunderstood and ´ causing offence, it is the bowl made out of Brahmā’s head and symbolizing the Great God’s benevolence, that the seers failed to recognize in the first panel (E 1).
 Standing alone and being despised is, after all, the fundamental attitude